 Accessing your website

 The WordPress from Synology setup stores its files in the /web/wordpress folder.
 As a result, the web address of your site is http://ip_address_nas/wordpress or http://server_name.local/wordpress.
-Therefore, if you install WordPress from Synology, I assume your main reason is the simple setup.
-I also assume you use it internally, not accessing it from the internet.
+Therefore, if you install WordPress from Synology, I assume your primary reason is the simple setup.
+I also guess you use it internally, not accessing it from the internet.

-The WordPress.org installation mitigates the issue of the subfolder as suffix via a virtual host configuration in Web Station.
-Within Web Station, you configure a domain name for this /web/subfolder.
-As a result, your website address will be something http://synodemo.com/ if synodemo.com is your domain.
-I discuss virtual host in part 3.
+The WordPress.org installation mitigates the issue of the subfolder as a suffix via a web portal configuration in Web Station.
+You configure a domain name for this /web/subfolder within Web Station.
+As a result, your website address will be something like http://synodemo.com if synodemo.com is your domain.
+I discuss the web portal in part 3.

 In addition, you can link an SSL certificate to that virtual host so that the address becomes something similar to https://synodemo.com/.
 Do not forget to register your domain name in advance.

-Note that you can request and install a free Let’s Encrypt certificate from your NAS during the setup.
-You can replace it later with another certificate if you wish to do so.
+You can request and install a free Let’s Encrypt certificate from your NAS during the setup.
+You can replace it later with another certificate if you wish.

 Router set up